cgtinker/BlendArMocap/README.md

 Run Blenders internal smooth f-Curves for selected objects.

 **Log Object Info**<br>
-Log min, max values and infos about the selected object to the `info panel`.
+Log min, max values and information about the selected object to the `info panel`.

 ## I/O Transfer Configuration (Topbar Import/ Export)

 Transfer configurations can be imported and exported.
-If you create a new configuration and want to share it with the community let me know via hello@cgtinker.com =)
+If you create a new configuration and want to share it with the community let me know via hello@cgtinker.com <3

 # License